 To learn more about Bri McWhorter’s techniques on “How to use Acting Skills to Overcome a Fear of Public Speaking“, listen to her interview with Mark Bayer from “When Science Speaks”

 Science Communication Skills (Phy Sci 220) Offered each Winter Quarter and taught by Sandra Tsing Loh, well-known author, actress and host of the NPR podcast: Loh Down on Science.
 Grad students and postdocs are taught how to engage and inform the audience in few words, avoid jargon, and project in a professional manner.
 The course culminates in TED-style talks performed by each participant!
 Check out our TED-style talks here: GPS-BIOMED on YouTube!

 University Extension, UCI’s branch of Continuing Education, offers GPS-BIOMED members who have accumulated 5 PD credits free enrollment in a variety of courses (Worth ~$70o).
-Relevant courses focused on Regulatory Affairs, Medical Product Development and Organizational Leadership maybe of high interest to our members.
 Most of the courses are offered online, so scheduling is convenient for busy grad students and postdocs and can be completed outside of regular lab hours.

 Popular Extension courses include:

 - Regulatory Requirements for Pharmaceutical or Medical Device Products